 (d) any other purpose prescribed for the purposes of this section.

-(6) A farm lease, licence or permit shall not be issued as of right and, if the Executive Director thinks it would be in the better interests of the pearling industry to do so, the Executive Director may refuse to issue a farm lease, licence or permit.
+(6) A farm lease, licence or permit shall not be issued as of right and, if the CEO thinks it would be in the better interests of the pearling industry to do so, the CEO may refuse to issue a farm lease, licence or permit.

-(7) Where the Executive Director refuses to issue a farm lease, licence or permit, the Executive Director shall, in writing, inform the applicant of the refusal and the reasons for it.
+(7) Where the CEO refuses to issue a farm lease, licence or permit, the CEO shall, in writing, inform the applicant of the refusal and the reasons for it.

-(8) The Executive Director shall cause to be published in the Gazette a notice of any decision made under this section granting an application for the issue of a farm lease, pearling licence or hatchery licence and shall in that notice draw attention to the right of review set out in section 33.
+(8) The CEO shall cause to be published in the Gazette a notice of any decision made under this section granting an application for the issue of a farm lease, pearling licence or hatchery licence and shall in that notice draw attention to the right of review set out in section 33.

 [Section 23 amended by No. 55 of 1998 s.4; No. 55 of 2004 s.
-903.]
+903; No. 28 of 2006 s.
+241.]

 23A.
 Limitations on issue of farm leases, licences and permits in marine reserves